Kyagara/equinox/README.md

 - Properly use context
 - Maybe create a custom BigCache config
 - Fix issue with some ByAccessToken methods not being cached (dont want to use auth header as cache key)
-- More tests for the rate limit
+- More tests and revision for the rate limit
 - More tests for the client
 - Improve DDragon/CDragon support